-The patient clinics of the School of Medicine in El Paso unite under one name and
+In 2007, the patient clinics of the regional School of Medicine in El Paso (now TTUHSC

-Amarillo, El Paso, Lubbock, and the Permian Basin, bringing together more than 500
+across Amarillo, El Paso, Lubbock, and the Permian Basin—the largest group medical

 Eleven Texas Tech Physicians of El Paso (TTP El Paso) doctors make the list of El